Cable Ties 101

 Colored zip cords are standard ties that come in multiple colors.
 They are commonly used to differentiate different bundles of wires from each other.
 While you can find color zip ties in many varieties, one of the more popular kind are the tear away zip ties.
 Tear away zip ties are used when the intention of the zip tie is to be short lived.
 They are often used on totes or other packages for easy removal but to ensure being closed until arrival.

 Stainless Steel Cable Ties

 Stainless Steel Cable Ties are excellent for replacing standard cable ties when there is exposure to harsh chemicals or weather conditions.
 They work well in many different environments thanks to their corrosion resistant properties.
 They are used in a vast amount of applications but one place they are commonly seen is in the automotive industry.
-Often attatched to tubing or exaughsts in cars, stainless steel zip ties are considered high temperature zip ties.
+Often attached to tubing or exhausts in cars, stainless steel zip ties are considered high temperature zip ties.
 Stainless steel cable ties also have a dramatically stronger test strength than heavy duty nylon cable ties due to their material.

 Mounting Hole Cable Ties

 Mounting Hole Cable Ties are great in situations where the bundle of wires needs to be held to the wall or ceiling.
 Their head has a round opening made for a screw to be driven through into the wall.
 The screw is enough to hold the zip tie with cables up and when used properly can create a very neat bundling set-up.

 These ties have built in tags designed to be written on for easy identification.
 Often wiring bundles can be mistaken for other systems due to not being able to see the ends of a wire bundle.
 They also save a step for the worker who also tags his wiring.